Chostakovitch/TactileBrush/README.md

 const auto& motion = t.getMotion();
 for(const auto& [key, val] : motion) {
-  // key contains time of activation in milliseconds
+  // key contains time of activation in milliseconds for(const auto& actuator in val) {
-  // val.line and val.column contains the position of the actuator to trigger
+    // actuator.line and actuator.column contains the position of the actuator to trigger
-  // val.intensity defines the actuator intensity between 0 and 1 included
+    // actuator.intensity defines the actuator intensity between 0 and 1 included
-  // val.duration tells us the activation duration in milliseconds }
+    // actuator.duration tells us the activation duration in milliseconds }
+}

 // Just to sum up the activation parameters and check everything is ok